-The short “bush bash” is worth it – not too far away is a huge overhang, from which there are views over Refuge Bay and Cowan Water.
+The short “bush bash” is worth it – not too far away is a huge overhang, from where there are views over Refuge Bay and Cowan Creek (or Cowan Water).
 I can hear a few people who have arrived after me, but they don’t venture past the end of the firetrail.

 From the top of the sandstone overhang there are even more sweeping views, over Cowan Water and up towards Jerusalem Bay to the west and America Bay to the east.